 Such a game changer, one of my dear friends from my Rotorua neighbourhood posse waved a finger at my girls and asked “What’s up with those girls?”
 My girls, FYI, were proudly on display (if I do say so myself) underneath a particularly clingy t-shirt.
 Of course, I whipped up my t-shirt, flashed her and said “I’ve got a new bra and it’s ah-mazing”.
 I’m that kind of friend.
 No holds barred.
 No shame.
 I’ll show you my boobs.

 Bra shopping though, that’s next level soul-destroying.
 You see, I have big DD boobs, a small under-carriage, and I’m on an endless quest for bras with straps that aren’t ‘nana wide’ i.e. that don’t dig in and cause dented shoulders.
+It is a little easier to find the best strapless bra of course, but for everyday wear I need a little more support that straps give.
 Also, as someone who had a boob reduction, I have an overhanging bit of, erm, flab, under my arms.
 This, clearly, needs containing.
 Then there’s the bra trying on process: To be blunt, witnessing, first-hand my flabby tummy in full flight, knowing I should have gone for more early evening summer walks and turned down that second BBQ sausage… Yeah it’s not fun.
 Most of the time I’m content with my #inbetweenie* size, eyeballing my jiggly tummy at close range though: Not fun.

 Anyhoo, on a recent jaunt to Auckland, the morning after the Adele concert, my buddy Max and I, headed to Newmarket so Max could go bra shopping at Avokado.
 Now, Max a fellow member of The Boobalicious Club, has been waxing lyrical about Avokado for years: It is the only place she trusts to buy bras and, as it turns out, I have several other friends who are also Avokado Ambassadors.
 Me?
 I was an Avokado bra virgin.
 AlbeitI’d bought a halter neck bikini top from them online two summers ago (it’s still going strong: Good buy).
 I was keen to tag along with Max as I needed a new bra anyway.
 Also, I was terrified at the prospect of being left to my own devices with MAC and Mecca Cosmetica around the corner #nowillpower.